docQodly/docs/docs/language/basics/lang-object.md

 - Reading the **length** property of an undefined collection produces 0:

 ```4d
-     var c : Collection //variable created but no collection is defined
+     var c : collection //variable created but no collection is instanciated
      size=c.length //size = 0
 ```

 - An undefined value passed as parameter to a project method is automatically converted to 0 or "" according to the declared parameter type.

 ```4d
-     var o : Object
+     var o : object
      mymethod(o.a) //pass an undefined parameter

       //In mymethod method
-     #declare (param : Text)
+     declare (param : text)
       // param: ""
 ```

-- A condition expression is automatically converted to false when evaluating to undefined with the If and Case of keywords:
+- A condition expression is automatically converted to `false` when evaluating to `undefined` with the `if` and `case of` keywords:

 ```4d
-     var o : Object
+     var o : object
-     If(o.a) // false
+     if(o.a) // false
-     End if
+     end
-     Case of
+     case of
         :(o.a) // false
-     End case
+     end
 ```

 - Assigning an undefined value to an existing object property reinitializes or clears its value, depending on its type:
- - Object, collection: Null
+ - object, collection: null
- - Picture: Empty picture
+ - picture: empty picture
- - Boolean: False
+ - boolean: false
- - String: ""
+ - string: ""
- - Number: 0
+ - number: 0
- - Date: !00-00-00! if "Use date type" setting is enabled, otherwise ""
+ - date: !00-00-00! if "Use date type" setting is enabled, otherwise ""
- - Time: 0 (number of ms)
+ - time: 0 (number of ms)
- - Undefined, Null: no change
+ - undefined, null: no change

 ```4d
-     var o : Object
+     var o : object
-     o=New object("a",2)
+     o=newObject("a",2)
      o.a=o.b //o.a=0
 ```

 - Assigning an undefined value to a non existing object property does nothing.

-When expressions of a given type are expected in your code, you can make sure they have the correct type even when evaluated to undefined by surrounding them with the appropriate QodlyScript cast command: `String`, `Num`, `Date`, `Time`, `Bool`.
-These commands return an empty value of the specified type when the expression evaluates to undefined.
+When expressions of a given type are expected in your code, you can make sure they have the correct type even when evaluated to `undefined` by surrounding them with the appropriate QodlyScript cast command: `string`, `num`, `date`, `time`, `bool`.
+These commands return an empty value of the specified type when the expression evaluates to `undefined`.
 For example:

 ```4d
- myString=Lowercase(String(o.a.b)) //make sure you get a string value even if undefined
+ myString=lowercase(string(o.a.b)) //make sure you get a string value even if undefined
   //to avoid errors in the code
 ```

 ## Examples

-- Writing and reading objects (this example compares object notation and commands):
+- Writing and reading objects:

 ```4d
-  // Using the object notation
+  // Using newObject
- var myObj : Object //declares an object variable
+ var myObj : object //declares an object variable
- myObj=New object //creates an object and assigns to the variable
+ myObj=newObject //instanciates object and assigns to the variable
  myObj.age=56
  age=myObj.age //56

-  // Alternate code using commands
+  // Alternate code
- var myObj2 : Object
+ var myObj2 : object
- OB SET(myObj2,"age",42) //creates an object and adds the age property
+ myObj2={"age":42} //instanciates object and adds the age property
- age=OB Get(myObj2,"age") //42
+ myObj2.age //42

-  // Of course, both codes can be mixed
- var myObj3 : Object
- OB SET(myObj3,"age",10)
- age=myObj3.age //10
 ```

 - Create a property and assign values, including objects:

 ```4d
- var Emp : Object
+ var Emp : object
- Emp=New object
+ Emp=newObject
  Emp.city="London" //creates the city property and sets its value to "London"
  Emp.city="Paris" //modifies the city property
- Emp.phone=New object("office","123456789","home","0011223344")
+ Emp.phone={"office":"123456789","home":"0011223344"}
   //creates the phone property and sets its value to an object
 ```

-- Get a value in a sub-object is very simple using the object notation:
+- Get a value in a sub-object:

 ```4d
  vCity=Emp.city //"Paris"